lostbean/acpex/docs/design.md

    the user's code to handle the business logic.

 To ensure robustness and align with OTP design principles, the library will provide a child\_spec/1 function.
-This allows an ACP.Connection process to be easily embedded within a standard Elixir supervision tree.15 If the connection process crashes due to an unexpected error (e.g., a bug in the user's callback code or a protocol violation), the supervisor can automatically restart it
+This allows an ACPex.Connection process to be easily embedded within a standard Elixir supervision tree.15 If the connection process crashes due to an unexpected error (e.g., a bug in the user's callback code or a protocol violation), the supervisor can automatically restart it